TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 - Weapon crafting system
-- Multiple distinct weapon types that have different movesets
+- Multiple distinct weapon types
 - Updated animations and art and design for the world
 - More dungeons, with ranging difficulty due to more enemies or bosses.